Getting travel insurance with a pre-existing medical condition can be trickier, but it’s not impossible. Here’s what you need to know.

-The decision you get is based on the severity of your condition, which conditions your insurer is willing to cover and where you are travelling to.
+The decision you get will be based on the severity of your condition, which conditions your insurer is willing to cover and where you are travelling to.

-If you fall ill after buying your insurance you must declare it to your insurer straight away if it is not a condition you have already covered.
+If you fall ill after buying your travel insurance policy, you must declare the condition to your insurer straight away if it is not a condition you have already covered.

 If you are travelling to a country with expensive medical care, like the United States, insurers could charge you more or even refuse to cover you altogether.